Best Fishing Lines and Fishing Hooks in Kenya: Durability, Types, Costs, and Professional Use

 Durability of Fishing Lines

-• Always rinse your line with freshwater after saltwater use.
+• Rinse lines with freshwater after saltwater use

-• Store lines away from heat and direct sunlight.
+• Store away from heat and direct sunlight

 Fishing Hooks in Kenya